trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #
 <h1 align="center"><b><i>Install Raspberry Pi OS</b></i> </h1>

 Raspberry Pi OS comes in desktop and lite versions(use lite for <a href="https://www.google.com/search?q=What+is+a+headless+operating+system%3F&client=firefox-b-d&sxsrf=APq-WBvlqMZasn_klYxS5HZmhKQlduKYuQ%3A1650123816301&ei=KORaYtz7EYOdwbkP74G16AE&ved=0ahUKEwjcr5-f9pj3AhWDTjABHe9ADR0Q4dUDCA0&uact=5&oq=What+is+a+headless+operating+system%3F&gs_lcp=Cgdnd3Mtd2l6EAMyCAghEBYQHRAeOgcIABBHELADSgQIQRgASgQIRhgAUMEBWMEBYNAEaAFwAXgAgAFqiAFqkgEDMC4xmAEAoAECoAEByAEIwAEB&sclient=gws-wiz"><b>headless</b></a> mode).
-You can access a Raspberry Pi with a monitor/keyboard/mouse or connect via <a href="https://www.google.com/search?q=What+is+SSH+in+Linux%3F&client=firefox-b-d&sxsrf=APq-WBsiHvek7g0OrBHWDbEy-x7m-B6O3Q%3A1650481751310&ei=V1pgYoHNEs-uwbkPtI25mAI&ved=0ahUKEwjB1PrTq6P3AhVPVzABHbRGDiMQ4dUDCA0&uact=5&oq=What+is+SSH+in+Linux%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjoHCCMQsAMQJzoHCAAQRxCwAzoHCAAQsAMQQzoKCAAQ5AIQsAMYAToPCC4Q1AIQyAMQsAMQQxgCSgQIQRgASgQIRhgBUM8IWM8IYJAMaAFwAXgAgAFxiAFxkgEDMC4xmAEAoAECoAEByAERwAEB2gEGCAEQARgJ2gEGCAIQARgI&sclient=gws-wiz"><b>ssh</b></a> from a terminal.
+It can be accessed with a monitor/keyboard/mouse or connect via <a href="https://www.google.com/search?q=What+is+SSH+in+Linux%3F&client=firefox-b-d&sxsrf=APq-WBsiHvek7g0OrBHWDbEy-x7m-B6O3Q%3A1650481751310&ei=V1pgYoHNEs-uwbkPtI25mAI&ved=0ahUKEwjB1PrTq6P3AhVPVzABHbRGDiMQ4dUDCA0&uact=5&oq=What+is+SSH+in+Linux%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjoHCCMQsAMQJzoHCAAQRxCwAzoHCAAQsAMQQzoKCAAQ5AIQsAMYAToPCC4Q1AIQyAMQsAMQQxgCSgQIQRgASgQIRhgBUM8IWM8IYJAMaAFwAXgAgAFxiAFxkgEDMC4xmAEAoAECoAEByAERwAEB2gEGCAEQARgJ2gEGCAIQARgI&sclient=gws-wiz"><b>ssh</b></a> from a terminal.

-Install balenEtcher and download Pi image to write on the microSD card.
+Install balenEtcher and download Pi image to write on a microSD card.

  * Download Raspberry Pi OS: https://www.raspberrypi.org/software/operating-systems/

  * Download balenaEtcher: https://www.balena.io/etcher/

-- Launch Etcher and choose the Raspberry Pi image that you downloaded, select your microSD card and click `Flash`.
+- Launch Etcher and choose the Raspberry Pi image, select microSD card and click `Flash`.

 After flashing is done, look in "This PC” for a disk name “boot or USB drive” (re-plug USB card reader if not seen).
 Go to that disk, create a new text file called **_`ssh without 'txt' extension`_**. <br><i>(Disable “Hide extensions for known file types” in the file explorer options if not showing)</i>